Science Department Courses

 Forensic Science investigates a variety of topics including evidence classification, fingerprints, blood spatter, and time of death.
 Students will participate in laboratory activities, case studies and collaborative work to understand content.

-Content Tag: Forensic Science is taught with the use of true crime.
+Content warning: Forensic Science is taught with the use of true crime.
 This includes accounts and videos/images that may be graphic in nature.
+Due to this, a guardian’s signature will be required.
+Course recommended for 11-12 grade students based on content.